-Some of the largest recorded cybersecurity breaches affected organizations with a surprising thing in common: their router and network firewall security were fully compliant with industry and government standards.
+Some of the most significant recorded cybersecurity breaches affected organizations with a surprising thing in common: their router and network firewall security were fully compliant with industry and government standards.
 On paper, they should have been safe.

 Be secure, and compliance will fall into place.
 Just be compliant, and you’re only secure against yesterday’s threats.
-Securing your network and data means securing your network firewalls and routers.
-In this post, we’ll take a look at some strategies that can help reduce your IT network and information security risks.
+Securing your network and data means connecting your network firewalls and routers.
+In this post, we’ll look at some strategies that can help reduce your IT network and information security risks.

-Workstations, laptops, smartphones, servers, and even the cables your data moves through are all potential vectors for a network intrusion.
-Physical devices must be protected to maintain strong router and network firewall security.
+Workstations, laptops, smartphones, servers, and even the cables your data moves through are all potential vectors for network intrusion.
+Physical devices must be protected to maintain robust router and network firewall security.
 There are a few things you can do to ensure your network is as safe as possible: